port-finance/sundial/README.md

 # ⏰ Sundial

-Sundial is a yield tokenizer program on Solana.
-It tokenizes a user's position into two parts:
+Sundial enables fixed rate borrowing and lending on Solana.

+It tokenizes a user's position on Port into two parts:
 - principal tokens (maps one-to-one to the underlying token)
 - yield tokens (variable part which depends on the yield of the underlying protocols)